 Ellesmere in North Shropshire has always been an important settlement.
-Those clever ancient Britons found that the magnificent glacial Mere was an ideal place for some genuine rest and relaxation.
+Those clever ancient Britons found that the magnificent glacial Mere, which has been awarded the coverted Green Flag Award, was an ideal place for some genuine rest and relaxation.
 You know the sort of thing – a spot of fishing, gentle boating and gazing at the views and wildlife.

 Ellesmere still draws people in today for exactly the same reasons.
 There’s much more to do today than simply standing and staring at the Mere, spectacular though it is.
 For a start there are formal gardens and woodland walks with art and sculpture trails to take in.
 There’s the motte and bailey of the castle grounds – good place for a picnic.
 What’s more you can buy all you need to eat from any one of the delicatessens or cafes in the town.

 Heron Watch has always been synonymous with Ellesmere so you can get back to nature from the comfort of the indoor viewing area.

 However it’s hard to imagine that this pretty little market town in the heart of the Shropshire countryside was actually the catalyst for one of the greatest canal networks in the country and subsequent feats of breathtaking engineering that challenged the great Thomas Telford but it’s true.
 The town even gave its name (very generously) to Ellesmere Port to confirm the fact – more of this to follow.

 Over the centuries Ellesmere has developed into a vibrant market town with numerous Georgian and half-timbered buildings surrounding the medieval streets.
 Ellesmere’s shops are many and varied, with the type of shops that other towns let go of years ago and there’s not a ‘mall’ in sight.